Power-to-Weight Ratio for Cyclists: When Watts/kg Matters, and How to Improve It

 When is Power-to-Weight Ratio important?

 As a direct factor in performance, power-to-weight ratio is usually less important than you might think.
-Only on long and steep climbs does power-to-weight become the most important variable, and this terrain is fairly rare in amateur racing.
+Only on long and steep climbs does power-to-weight become the most important variable—terrain that is relatively uncommon in amateur cycling races.
 But bike racing at all levels is about conserving energy, and power-to-weight is still a factor.
-A small reduction in weight can make a big difference in cumulative effort over the course of a long event.
+A small reduction in weight can make a big difference in cumulative effort over the course of a long cycling race.

 When is Power More Important Than Power-to-Weight?